-The course assumes basic knowledge of calculus and of mathematical methods in physics, as well as classical mechanics, including the Hamiltonian formulation and angular momentum.
-I will also assume that you took Physics 115A last quarter (spring 2012) or the equivalent.
-That course basically covered chapters 1-3 of Griffith.

-If you have trouble with the background material, please see me for help.
+The course assumes basic knowledge of calculus and of mathematical methods in physics, as well as classical mechanics (including the Hamiltonian formulation).
+If you have trouble with the background material, please see me; I can suggest extra background reading, and help you pin down the specifics you need to catch up.

 It would be a very good idea for you to read ahead-use the outline in this syllabus and be sure to read each section before it is the class topic.
 The class website (through UCD SmartSite) will have a regularly updated set of reading assignments.
 In my lectures, I will assume that you have done and understood the homework.
-If you get stuck on a point, there are office hours available, both to see me and to see the TA.
+If you get stuck on a point, there will be lots of office hours available.
 If you get stuck and you think you are not alone, though, tell me-it may mean that I should cover some issue in more detail in lecture.